viant/mcp/proposal.md

 ## Client-Side Implementation

 When a tool requires authorization, the MCP client is responsible for handling the initial user-facing portion of the OAuth 2.0 Authorization Code flow using PKCE.
 This includes launching a `redirect_uri` listener, retrieving the `auth_code`, and returning both values to the MCP server.

-### Steps:
+### Authorization Flow Steps

 1. **Start a Local Redirect Listener**
    The client starts a temporary HTTP server on a **dynamically chosen localhost port** (e.g., `http://127.0.0.1:38545/callback`) to receive the `auth_code` after the user authenticates.